 "By segregating the loops according to client requirements, we are able to ensure the purity and safety in the primary loops, avoiding the inadvertent release of radioactive effluents into the environment, while using lower-cost methods elsewhere," explains Babulal.

-Purity in the primary loops is ensured by on-line water treatment systems, such as the Chemical and Volume Control Systems (CVCS).
-In a continuous manner, 2—5% of primary loop cooling water circulates through CVCS ion exchange columns and filter units that absorb ionic impurities and filter particles, and keep conductivity and activated corrosion products low.
+Purity in the primary loops is ensured by on-line water treatment systems, such as the chemical and volume control systems (CVCS).
+In a continuous manner, two to five percent of primary loop cooling water circulates through CVCS ion exchange columns and filter units that absorb ionic impurities and filter particles, and keep conductivity and activated corrosion products low.

 The CVCS also controls water chemistry, providing regular measurements of conductivity levels, pH and dissolved gases.
 Chemists at ITER will have a wide array of tools to adjust and control chemical parameters.
 Are the oxygen molecules dissociating under the influence of radiation?
 Add hydrogen.
 Is too much dissolved oxygen in the cooling stream creating oxidation?
 Add hydrazine.